anjalikumari-27/Delta-demo/README.md

 # Delta-demo
 This is a Demo for Git and Github class.
-This is our my Demo class.
+This is my Demo class. for Git and GitHub.